telerik/winforms-docs/controls/gridview/populating-with-data/binding-to-datareader.md

 ---
 title: Binding to DataReader
-page_title: Binding to DataReader | RadGridView
+page_title: Binding to DataReader - WinForms GridView Control
-description: This article shows how you can directly load the data from a data reader to RadGridView.
+description: Learn how you can directly load the data from a data reader to WinForms GridView.
 slug: winforms/gridview/populating-with-data/binding-to-datareader
 tags: binding,to,datareader
 published: True